Bears hire Big Ten Commissioner Warren as team president - WHIZ News

-CHICAGO (AP) — The Chicago Bears hired Big Ten Commissioner Kevin Warren as their president on Thursday, bringing him back to the NFL to help lead a founding franchise after three years running one of college athletics’ marquee conferences.
+Warren, who replaces the retiring Ted Phillips, becomes Chicago’s fifth president and the first from outside the organization.
+He goes from becoming the first Black president of a Power Five conference to the first for the Bears.
+He is the team’s second president that was not part of the Halas-McCaskey family tree, joining Phillips.

-Warren replaces the retiring Ted Phillips and becomes the Bears’ fifth president.
-His biggest task is helping the Bears finalize the purchase of a 326-acre tract of land in suburban Arlington Heights, Illinois, that could become the site of a new stadium.
+Warren’s biggest task would be helping the Bears construct a new enclosed stadium, assuming they finalize the purchase of a 326-acre tract of land in suburban Arlington Heights and decide to move.

 He also is joining an organization with the No. 1 pick in the draft following one of the worst seasons in franchise history.
 The Bears went 3-14 and set a franchise record for losses.